RESEARCH STARTER

 Although the Caucasus region is an isthmus, a landform that connects larger lands, it is in itself a vast place.
 The region comprises approximately 170,000 square miles (440,000 square kilometers) of land connecting Europe and Asia.
 The region is so large that its territory is claimed by four countries.
 Russia occupies the northern parts of the Caucasus, while the countries of Azerbaijan, Georgia, and Armenia occupy the southern areas.

 The most prominent geographical features of the Caucasus region are two chains of mountains that stretch from northwest to southeast.
 These mountains are called the Greater Caucasus and the Lesser Caucasus.
 The mountains and the valley between them help to define the northern and southern regions of the Caucasus.
 They also form part of the dividing line between Europe and Asia.
-These mountain chains are additionally noteworthy for their many extremely high peaks including Mount Elbrus, an extinct volcano which is the highest peak in Europe reaching 5,642 meters (18,510 feet).
+These mountain chains are additionally noteworthy for their many extremely high peaks, including Mount Elbrus, an extinct volcano that is the highest peak in Europe, reaching 5,642 meters (18,510 feet).

 The Caucasus Mountains and the surrounding region also feature several rivers, including the Kura, Kuban, Kuma, and Terek Rivers.
 These rivers provide important waterways connecting countries in the region with the Black Sea to the west and the Caspian Sea to the east, two great bodies of water flanking the Caucasus region.
 These seas and their ports are invaluable for international trade.
 In addition, power companies in the area have begun to use the rapid waters coming from the mountains to generate hydroelectric power.